Liccium Developer Portal

 Security Considerations

-• Never publish private keys – only the public key belongs in the DID document
+• Never include private keys in the DID document

 • Keep the certificate and private key securely stored